jimin-aot/student-application-form-tutorial/04-obtaining-google-api-key/tutorial.md

 2. **Enable the Places API**:

    - In the Google Cloud Console, use the hamburger menu to access 'APIs & Services'.
-   - Click on 'ENABLE APIS AND SERVICES'.
+   - Click on 'Enabled APIs & Services'.

    ![](https://github.com/jimin-aot/student-application-form-tutorial/blob/main/04-obtaining-google-api-key/images/enable-api.png?raw=true)